tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

 * File name: `flood.txt`
 * Command-line usage: `xs flood [height] [color]`
 * Command-line e.g.: `xs flood 60 169`
->This shader is not designed for selected areas.
+>This shader is not designed for the selected areas.
 (This may be improved in the future releases)
 * Image preview:

   <img src="img/f.png" width="250px"></img>